 Each type of cookie can be set and controlled by the operator of the website which the user is browsing such as Pure Gym (known as a ‘first party cookie’) or a third party such as Facebook, for example to display advertisements and social sharing features, (known as a ‘third party cookie’).

-Due to their core role of enhancing and enabling usability or site processes, disabling certain cookies may prevent you from using certain aspects of the Pure Gym website, such as joining a club.
+Due to their core role of enhancing and enabling usability or site processes, disabling certain cookies may prevent you from using certain aspects of the Pure Gym website.

 Broadly speaking, there are two different types of browser cookie:

-(1) Session cookies are stored in the computer's memory during a user's browsing session and are automatically deleted from the user's computer when the browser is closed or the session is deemed to have ended.
+(1) Session cookies are stored in the computer's memory of the user during a user's browsing session and they are automatically deleted from the user's computer when the browser is closed or the session is deemed to have ended.

-These cookies usually store a session ID that is not personally identifiable to users, allowing the user to move from page to page without having to log-in repeatedly.
+These cookies usually store a session ID that is not personally identifiable to the user.
+They allow the user to move from page to page on the website without requiring the user to log-in repeatedly.
 They are widely used by commercial web sites; for example to keep track of items that a consumer has added to a shopping basket.